Inspiration

 Kasamatsu Park

-This is one of the two overlooks perfect for viewing Amanohashidate, one of Japan’s Three Scenic Views.
-The park is located halfway between Motoise Kono Shrine and Nariai-ji Temple, and is accessible …
+Kasamatsu Park is one of the two overlooks perfect for viewing Amanohashidate, one of Japan’s Three Scenic Views.
+The park is located halfway between Motoise Kono Shrine and Nariai-ji Temple, and is a …

 Motoise Kono Shrine